q335r49/SquareDays/README.md

-## Track every minute of your life
+## SquareDays

-**Squaredays** is a time management app that logs how you spend your time.
+... is a time management app that logs how you spend your time.
 It's being updated regularly as I do "field testing". :)

 <a href="url"><img src="https://lh3.googleusercontent.com/WdCbOnZKLqy7hDNruflxR_luvnSUh_OfTvz_StadDcfLqsVvvDkkFqmNYNRo8wUZ5UU=h310-rw" width="300"></a>